 - Step 1 Preparation / Brief A week before the synoptic project the candidate is given background information in the form of a fictitious project assignment including an EIR & BEP.
 This allows some preparation time and an opportunity to identify any flaws in the information.
-The candidate can bring notes to the assessment. - Step 2BIM Execution Plan Candidates are required to develop the partially complete BEP by completing any gaps in the information or raise any deficiencies.
+The candidate can bring notes to the assessment. - Step 2 BIM Execution Plan Candidates are required to develop the partially complete BEP by completing any gaps in the information or raise any deficiencies. - Step 3 Collaboration / Information Management / Authoring Candidates are required to author part of a model in accordance with the BEP and share this information via a Common Data Environment (CDE) provided by the Independent Crown copyright 2017 You may re-use this information (not including logos) free of charge in any format or medium, under the terms of the Open Government Licence.
+Visit www.nationalarchives.gov.uk/doc/open-governmentlicence

-Step 3 Collaboration / Information Management / Authoring - Candidates are required to author part of a model in accordance with the BEP and share this information via a Common Data Environment (CDE) provided by the Independent Assessment Organisation.
+Assessment Organisation.
 This is to be followed by a design review exercise whereby the candidates are required to work in accordance with the latest industry guidance to identify deficiencies in the graphical and non graphical information shared via the CDE and define solutions.
 This part of the project should also assess the candidate's ability to deal with a small-scale change.
 This should be achieved by running multiple design reviews incorporating updated information.
 Finally, the candidates will be required to validate the non graphical information extracted from the model.

-Step 4 Assessment - Grading takes place at the end of the exercise against model answers developed by the Independent Assessment Organisation.
+Step 4Assessment - Grading takes place at the end of the exercise against model answers developed by the Independent Assessment Organisation.